GoonerM466/iptvboss-support-agent/docs/user_guide/30_restoring_from_backup.md

 3. **Select backup**
    - Browse backup files
    - URL must point to a direct download file
+      - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 4. **Wait for restore**
    - Takes 1-5 minutes